-Core area 1: International marketing

-The core area 'International Marketing' covers three semesters and enables the student to understand a company's internal and external situation as well as to act operationally on a strategic foundation on both the B2B and B2C markets.
+The programme includes five core areas comprising 70 ECTS Core area 1: International marketing Weight: 25 ECTS Content: The core area 'International Marketing' covers three semesters and enables the student to understand a company's internal and external situation as well as to act operationally on a strategic foundation on both the B2B and B2C markets.
 By applying existing data and theory as well as their own qualitative and quantitative analyses, the student will gain the skills to do segmentation, identify target audiences and apply positioning for both the Danish and the export markets.
 Based on the above, and with an understanding of sound business practices and skills in applying marketing related trade parameters, the student will be able to prepare and implement marketing plans on an operational level.

-The student will gain knowledge about:
+Learning objectives: Knowledge and understanding The student will gain knowledge about: various types of business models for B2C and B2B as well as both analogue and digital models

-- various types of business models for B2C and B2B as well as both analogue and digital models - theories and models for data collection and processing and statistical calculations - practical theories and models for analysing the company's strategic situation with focus on both internal and external conditions
+- theories and models for data collection and processing and statistical calculations - practical theories and models for analysing the company's strategic situation with focus on both internal and external conditions